PythonCharmers/python-future/docs/quickstart.rst

     from __future__ import division
     from __future__ import print_function
     from __future__ import unicode_literals

     from future.builtins import open
     from future.builtins import str
-    from past.utils import div
     # etc., as needed

+    from future import standard_library
+    standard_library.install_hooks()

-and converts a few Python 3-only constructs to a form compatible with both Py3 and Py2.
+and converts several Python 3-only constructs (like keyword-only arguments) to a form compatible with both Py3 and Py2.
 Most remaining Python 3 code should simply work on Python 2.

 See :ref:`backwards-conversion` for more details.